Congratulations on being invited to join an academic honor society!

 - affiliate with a nationally-recognized organization

-But, because dues payments are often required for membership, it is wise to thoughtfully consider your decision to join.
+But, because payment of dues are often required for membership, it is wise to thoughtfully consider your decision to join.
 You should know what you will receive in return for membership dues.
 Below are some ways to get started.

 Association of College Honor Societies - A good measure of quality